Cairo Sightseeing: What Are The Must-Sees and What You Can Skip

 Memphis & Saqqara

 Located about 30 km outside Cairo, Saqqara (or Sakkara) is a vast burial ground, serving as a necropolis for Egypt’s ancient capital, Memphis.
-It’s at Saqqara where you’ll find the famous step pyramid of Djoser, dating even further back than the Pyramids of Giza.
+Memphis is now an open-air museum of sorts (check out the colossal statue of Ramses II while you're there), but it’s Saqqara where you’ll find the famous step pyramid of Djoser, dating even further back than the Pyramids of Giza.
 Saqqara also hosts an impressive number of ‘mastaba’ tombs.

 Local tip: if you have extra time, go the full mile and travel a little further to Dahshur, where you can see other pyramids like the Bent Pyramid and the Red Pyramid.